IbrahimElshafey/LocalResumableFunction/README.md

 **Example**
 ![ResumableFunctionExample.png](/_Documents/GitHubDocs/IMG/ResumableFunctionExample.png)
+Lines Description:
 1. A resumable function must be defined in a class that inherits from `ResumableFunctionsContainer`.
 1. We add the `[ResumableFunctionEntryPoint]` attribute to the resumable function to tell the library to register or save the first wait in the database when it scans the DLL for resumable functions.
 1. The resumable function must return an `IAsyncEnumerable<Wait>` and must have no input parameters.
-1. Each `yield return` statement is a place where the function execution can be paused until the required method is called, the pause may be days or months.
+1. Each `yield return` statement is a place where the function execution can be paused until the required wait is matched, the pause may be days or months.
 1. We tell the library that we want to wait for the method `_service.ClientFillsForm` to be executed.
 This method has an input of type `RegistrationForm` and an output of type `RegistrationResult`.
 1. When the `ClientFillsForm` method is executed, the library will evaluate its input and output against the match expression.
 If the match expression is satisfied, the function execution will be resumed.
 Otherwise, the execution will not be resumed.
 1. If we need to capture the input and output of the `ClientFillsForm` method after the match expression is satisfied, we can use the `AfterMatch` method.